lowercase-app/django-taxtea/README.md

-# Tax Tea
+# TaxTea

 Django Tax App for SaaS.

 Taxes are hard.
 That shouldn't stop you from building your dreams.
-Tax Tea does the heavy lifting and tells you exactly what sales tax, if any, you need to be charging your customers.
+TaxTea does the heavy lifting and tells you exactly what sales tax, if any, you need to be charging your customers.

 > Currently only supporting US 🇺🇸